swanhack/Make-Your-Own-CLI-Editor/README.md

 These code snippets are intentionally vague, there are no language restrictions.

+For an extra challenge however, we would optionally like people to stick to a time limit of one hour.
+Imagine it as a mini practice Hackathon if you will.

 ## Cool, but what do we do?

 ### Level 1

-* You should be able to open it, type stuff and then save it under a filename you choose
+* You should be able to open the program (it should compile)
+* You should be able to quit the program (sans interupt)
-* You should be able to open a file using a filename as an argument and append to them
+* You should be able to open a file using a filename

-Notes: Some of these may need internal commands.
+* You should be able to list the contents of this file
+* You should be able to append to the end of this file

 Hint: Use a buffer!
+* This will limit your interactions with the file to just twice, opening and writing.

 At this point a very simple version of the application may function like so: